College of Science and Health

 Pre-Physical Therapy

 Physical therapists play a crucial role in the healthcare system, helping individuals regain function and improve their quality of life after injury, illness, or disability.
-They utilize their expertise in movement science, exercise physiology, and therapeutic interventions to design personalized treatment plans that address each patient’s unique needs.
+Benedictine University’s Pre-Physical Therapy program provides you with the education and training you need to utilize expertise in movement science, exercise physiology, and therapeutic interventions in order to design personalized treatment plans that address each patient’s unique needs.

 A career in physical therapy offers the profound opportunity to make a tangible difference in the lives of others.
 By empowering individuals to overcome physical limitations and regain their independence, physical therapists play a vital role in promoting health and well-being.